Victims of the Las Vegas concert shooting

 28 years old

-Chris Roybal traveled to Las Vegas with his mother to celebrate his upcoming 29th birthday.
+Christopher Roybal traveled to Las Vegas with his mother to celebrate his upcoming 29th birthday.
 The Afghanistan War veteran was "so proud to defend this country," said Ryan Chiaverini, Roybal's former brother-in-law, He loved reciting movie quotes -- especially from comedies -- and had a "fun, sweet, innocent way about him," Chiaverini said.
 Roybal recently moved to Colorado, where he was managing a Crunch Fitness center.
 A statement from Crunch Fitness said, "Among his team, he was known for his teddy bear smile and infectious laughter."

 Hannah Ahlers